Return to Inner Peace

 You overcommit.

-You stay available even when you’re depleted.
+You stay too available, even when you are depleted.

 A no.